 The financial statements included in this annual report are the financial statements required by the Pensions Act 1995.
 They have been prepared and audited in compliance with regulations made under Sections 41(1) and (6) of that Act.

 Membership

-The change in membership during the year is as follows:
+The change in membership during the year for each section of the Scheme is as follows: